 Therefore, it becomes pertinent that we should do a sensitivity analysis of the total return that an investor would earn over varying situations of earnings growth rate that HDFC Standard Life Insurance Company Limited might achieve over next 10 years and the valuation level that market might be willing to assign its shares after 10 years.

-The Probable Outcomes
+The Probable Outcomes of High PE Ratio Investing:

 We get the following table on doing the sensitivity analysis (with constant dividend yield of 1.3% assumed earlier):